 a.
 To obtain the metadata by URL, right-click on the Identity Provider metadata link and select “Copy link address”.

 b.
-To obtain the metadata file, click on the Identity Provider metadata link and download the metadata.
+To obtain the metadata file, click on the Identity Provider metadata link, copy and save as a metadata.xml file.

-Step 2: Configure Single Sign-On in the JSS
+Step 3: Configure Single Sign-On in Jamf Pro

 Configure and enable SSO in Jamf Pro.